Three Things You Must Let Go of to Attract a Great Man

 Firstly, they build a wall around themselves by never taking a risk at showing a man interest before he comes over and either asks them out or tries to get their number.

-My experience has been that almost all women try to hide the fact that they are interested in certain men, most or all of the time (at least enough interest that a man can detect) - which is a big mistake in terms of attracting men as I argue here:
+My experience has been that almost all women try to hide the fact that they are interested in certain men, most or all of the time (at least enough interest that a man can detect).

 To be honest, each and every one of us has probably done this at particular times, because we are afraid that if we show interest in the other person and they don't reciprocate we will be humiliated.

 This causes a problem though in that when you adopt such an approach, you then rely on the other person to bear all the risk in the initial phase.

 Men, like women, are terrified of being rejected, and because of this they are very rarely willing to go over and ask out a woman who has shown absolutely no discernable interest in them.